BelalWahba/YahooFinanceStock/README.md

 # *Alerting System*

-Added an alerting function to the lambda triggered by kinesis data stream to send an email using SES once a certain condition is met
+Added an alerting function to the lambda triggered by kinesis data stream to send an email using SES once a certain condition is met.

 <p align="center">
     <img src="https://github.com/BelalWahba/YahooFinanceStockIngesion/blob/main/Sources/SES.png">